mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 MSYS are archived [here][di] for historical interest only.*

-Before you get started, just a reminder that MMGen must be installed on two computers, one online and one offline, to be used securely.
+Before you get started, just a reminder that MMGen must be installed on two computers, one online and one offline, if you want to use it securely.
 All operations involving private data—wallet generation, address generation and transaction signing—are handled offline, while the online installation takes care of tracking balances and creating and sending transactions.

 This means that once you’ve finished the install process, the computer you’ve designated for offline use must be taken offline **permanently.** Furthermore,